Rackspace Cloud Essentials - Choosing the right-size cloud server

 OnMetal Cloud Servers are also available.
 OnMetal servers are single-tenant, bare metal servers provisioned via the same OpenStack API as our cloud server.
 They can be created or deleted as quickly as VMs to offer the agility of multi-tenant environments with the performance of single-tenant hardware.

-Also consider that cloud servers come in Performance and standard flavors (server types).
-The Performance flavors offer faster disk access and network speed than standard flavors, and disk size and virtual CPU allocation are different for equivalent flavors.
+Also consider that cloud servers come in various flavors or server types including: General Purpose Compute optimized, Memory-optimized, and I/O optimized servers.
+The Memory, Compute, and I/O flavors offer faster disk access and network speed than General Purpose flavors.
+Disk size and virtual CPU allocation are different for equivalent flavors.
 Compare the offerings based on the performance needs that you identify in the following sections.

 Performance testing in Linux